sarveshveer12345-maker/Retail-Sales-Analysis-Excel/README.md

 - README.md - Project documentation including project overview, dataset information, dashboard explanation, insights, and recommendations.

-- Retail Sales Analysis Dashboard.xlsx - Excel workbook containing the dataset, data analysis, pivot tables, and the final sales dashboard.
+- retail_sales_analysis_excel.xlsx - Excel workbook containing the dataset, data analysis, pivot tables, and the final sales dashboard.

 - dataset_preview.png - Screenshot showing a preview of the dataset used in the analysis.

-- sales_dashboard.png - Screenshot of the final Excel dashboard visualizing retail sales performance.
+- dashboard.png - Screenshot of the final Excel dashboard visualizing retail sales performance.

 ---